List of Septimus Heap characters: Silas and Sarah Heap

 Silas is the father of the Heap household.
-He is an Ordinary Wizard with curly hair and wizard green eyes, and wears the traditional blue cloak of Ordinary Wizards.
+He is an Ordinary Wizard with fair curly hair and wizard green eyes, and wears the traditional blue cloak of Ordinary Wizards.
 Silas was apprenticed to former ExtraOrdinary Wizard Alther Mella but left his apprenticeship, thus losing the title to Marcia Overstrand.
 He loves his family and is on good terms with everybody except with Marcia.
 Silas loves to play Counter Feet with the gate-keeper of the Castle, Gringe.
 His addiction to the game makes him forget more important things like his family.
 He was responsible for accidentally releasing the spirit of Queen Etheldredda in Physik.